Active ingredient

 Do not use this medicine after the expiry date which is stated on the carton after EXP.
 The expiry date refers to the last day of that month.

 Store in a refrigerator (2 °C – 8 °C).
-Keep the container in the outer carton in order to protect from light.
+Do not freeze.
+Keep the vial in the outer carton in order to protect from light.

 MabThera is a clear, colourless solution, supplied as a concentrate for solution for infusion.